Ficus-x/NPCs/README.md

 # NPCs
-NPCs is an EXILED SCP:SL plugin allows you to spawn NPCs.
+NPCs is an EXILED SCP:SL plugin which allows you to spawn NPCs.

 [![Github All Releases](https://img.shields.io/github/downloads/Ficus-x/NPCs/total.svg)]()